lokeshdevnani/mastidb/README.md

-# MastiDB - A serious OLAP database engine written in python
+# MastiDB - A 'serious' OLAP database engine written in python

 MastiDB is an OLAP database engine, born from the adventurous journey of crafting a disk based OLAP database engine in Python (mypyc).

-The code is intentionally written in a simple, accessible manner, making it an excellent resource for those curious about how databases operate.
+It's written in a way that's easy to get, perfect for anyone who's ever wondered, "How do databases actually work?".
+See for yourself how we're mixing simplicity with serious database chops.

 ## Why?
-For me, MastiDB is more than just constructing a database; it's an exploration into the core mechanisms of database technology.
+For me, MastiDB is more than just building a database; it's an exploration into the core mechanisms of columnar databases.
 It's about uncovering the secrets behind a database's ability to swiftly process and sift through terabytes of data within seconds.
-And eventually, build

-This journey has been rewarding so far where I've seen performance improvements of >90% compared to the V0 design I started with by carefully building on mini design choices.
+The journey thus far has been immensely rewarding.
+I have witnessed performance enhancements exceeding 90% compared to the initial V0 design, all by tweaking and fiddling with the little things at the heart of it all.

 ## Getting Started
 MastiDB can be used in two primary ways: as a library in your Python projects or via its command line interface (CLI) for direct interaction.
 Here's a quick guide to get you started: